-The PASFIC is a postdoctoral fellowship programme offering a unique opportunity for researchers who want to undertake state-of-the-art research in a dynamic scientific environment.
+The PASIFIC is a postdoctoral fellowship programme offering a unique opportunity for researchers who want to undertake state-of-the-art research in a dynamic scientific environment.
 It enables scholars of all nationalities and across all scientific disciplines to establish their scientific independence and conduct ground-breaking research.
-The Programme is co-funded by European Union’s Horizon 2020 research and innovation programme under Maria Sklodowska-Curie CO-FUND scheme.
+The Programme is co-funded by European Union’s Horizon 2020 research and innovation programme under Maria Sklodowska-Curie COFUND scheme.

 The Programme recruited 48 excellent